CrispyNuggetD/42_Singapore_SUTD/Core Curriculum/Daily Progress Tracker.md

 - Careful “re-solidifying” of C fundamentals/ Piscine contents.
 - Started libft/isalpha
 #### 26/11 (Wed 10):
+- (Malloc, char**) “re-solidifying” of C fundamentals/ Piscine contents
+- Alex senior taught 7 bitwise operations (^ XOR, |, &, ~ inversion, !
+NOT, << bit shift, >>)
+- Learnt file descriptors (fd), and how UNIX represents things as “files”
+- write(fd), where 1 (stdout) and 2 (stderr) both point to terminal, but 1 can be piped to file.
+- How ft_putchar_fd is deceptively simple (need test edge cases but don’t go too extreme than libc)
+- Alex corrected ft_putchar_fd‘s char c requires addressing (in hindsight, duh!)
+- Alex also taught how bitwise can be used for comparison (isprintable, iseven in isdigit…)
+- Alex also explained why HIS IMPLEMENTATION isdigit functions returns in powers of 2 (helps bitwise comparison).
+- But apparently ChatGPT says that’s secretly cursed because powers of 2 is internal, guaranteed returns are 0, 1.
+- Alex however (anyway) advised for purpose of libft, we “don’t have to go until so complicated”, i.e. return 1,0 good enough.
+- Ran 2.95KM to end-of-PIE Plane Spotting area with the gang!
 #### 27/11 (Thurs 11):
 #### 28/11 (Fri 12):
 #### 29/11 (WkEnd, Sat 13):